Paramedic: Occupational hazards

 Paramedics are exposed to a variety of hazards such as lifting patients and equipment, treating those with infectious disease, handling hazardous substances, and transportation via ground or air vehicles.
 Employers can prevent occupational illness or injury by providing safe patient handling equipment, implementing a training program to educate paramedics on job hazards, and supplying PPE such as respirators, gloves, and isolation gowns when dealing with biological hazards.

 Infectious disease has become a major concern, in light of the COVID-19 pandemic.
 In response, the U.S. Centers for Disease Control and Prevention and other agencies and organizations have issued guidance regarding workplace hazard controls for COVID-19.
 Some specific recommendations include modified call queries, symptom screening, universal PPE use, hand hygiene, physical distancing, and stringent disinfection protocols.
 Research on ambulance ventilation systems found that aerosols often recirculate throughout the compartment, creating a health hazard for paramedics when transporting sick patients capable of airborne transmission.
 Unidirectional airflow design can better protect workers.

+To further safeguard paramedics, incorporating evidence-based strategies for managing chemical exposures and environmental risks is crucial.
+Agencies such as OSHA, WHO and NIOSH offer comprehensive guidelines that highlight the integration of safety protocols, technological advancements, and procedural innovations to enhance paramedic safety and well-being.

+Physical injuries

+Paramedics are widely recognized to face high risks of physical injuries in their line of work.
+More than 22,000 EMS providers visit the emergency room each year for work-related injuries.
+Some physical injuries encountered when providing healthcare services include lifting injuries, back strains, and needlestick incidences.
+Injuries such as sprains and strains mostly occur in the back and neck, and injuries are most prevalent while responding to 911 calls, which include patient care and transport.
+These injuries are prevalent but not impossible to overcome; they require preventive measures to minimize the chance of them happening.
+Safe lifting techniques and patient-handling equipment are major factors in reducing paramedics' physical injury risk.
+Workers with less than 10 years' experience are most at risk, pointing to the need for targeted prevention strategies for newer employees.
+By employing the proposed measures to reduce physical injuries, it will be possible to mitigate the hazards faced by paramedics, to help paramedics stay safe while rendering the most needed services.